syllab-ntu/syllab/publications.md

 # 2024

+- *T. Yap and D. Jap*, "*Creating from Noise: Trace Generations Using Diffusion Model for Side-Channel Attack*" in Applied Cryptography and Network Security Workshops - **ACNS 2024**
 - *B. Cogliati, J. Jean, T. Peyrin and Y. Seurin*, "*A Long Tweak Goes a Long Way: High Multi-user Security Authenticated Encryption from Tweakable Block Ciphers*"
 in IACR Communications in Cryptology **CiC 2024-2**
 - *Z. Xu, J. Cui, K. Hu and M. Wang*, "*Integral Attack on the Full FUTURE Block Cipher*"